oneping-1/at_bat/readme.md

 - [X] Make plotter adjust pitches to normalized top and bottom of zone
 - [X] Make a new function in plotter.py that just outputs pitch location so that it can be unit tested
 - [X] Fix runners not updating correctly in umpire calculations.
 Add seperate class
+- [X] Figure out how to match Ump Scorecards
+- [X] Implement Margin of Error method to calculate if pitch was in the zone